cwells/adhd/README.md

 ARCHIVE: !env ${USER}-archive.tgz
 ```

-Note that there are two phases for variable substitution: assembly-time (while
-evaluating the YAML source) and run-time (in the shell environment), so
-`FOO: ${BAR}` would simply evaluate to the literal string `"${BAR}"`, which is
-generally what you want, as `$BAR` will presumably be in the environment.
+> Note that there are two phases for variable substitution: assembly-time (while evaluating the YAML source) and run-time (in the shell environment), so `FOO: ${BAR}` would simply evaluate to the literal string `"${BAR}"`, which is generally what you want, as `$BAR` will presumably be in the environment when it's needed.
+>

-On the other hand, `FOO: !env ${BAR}` causes the program to attempt to resolve
-the value of `${BAR}` as soon as possible so that it can be used in other parts
-of the configuration.
-As such, a dependency-resolution tree is maintained to
-ensure required values are present when the variable is evaluated.
+> On the other hand, `FOO: !env ${BAR}` causes the program to attempt to resolve the value of `${BAR}` as soon as possible so that it can be used in other parts of the configuration.
+As such, a dependency-resolution tree is maintained to ensure required values are present when the variable is evaluated.
+>

-This is why you can use variables with other tags such as `!shell`: the shell
-just ends up using the unevaluated string, but it doesn't matter since the value
-will be present in the environment.
+> This is why you can use variables with other tags such as `!shell`: the shell just ends up using the unevaluated string, but it doesn't matter since the value will be present in the environment.

 One reason to use `!env` is that environment variables are not passed through
 from the parent shell by default (`$PATH` being a notable exception).